 To add your integration to an existing contact, click on or type the name of the contact into the Assign to Contacts field within the integration setup screen.

 Adding a dedicated or new contact cannot be done within the integrations screen.
 To do so first, click Notifications > Contacts.
-You can select New Contact, or add your integration to an existing contact.

-If you have created a new or dedicated contact for your integration, you will need to add it to specific checks.
 If you have assigned the integration to a contact that is already assigned to one (or more) checks, you may skip this step.